General Service updates

 Please remember to follow the current Government Advice on staying at home.

-We are currently accepting new, renewal and replacement applications for NEC and Young Scot cards, however, until current restrictions have been lifted we cannot accept any applications face to face.
+We are currently accepting new, renewal and replacement applications for NEC (bus pass) and Young Scot cards, however, until current restrictions have been lifted we cannot accept any applications face to face.

 If you require a new, replacement or renewal NEC or Young Scot card you should apply for one as soon as possible by either emailing [email protected] or phoning Customer Advice and Support on 0300 100 1800.

-If you need to travel for essentials such as food or medication we have an on demand service available.
-Please remember to follow the current Government Guidance on Phase 3: Scotland's route map update.
+Please remember to follow the current Government Guidance on phase three: Scotland's route map update.

 A number of public toilets across the Scottish Borders are now open with additional safety measures in place.